erikchomez/TheRealFarmerJohn/docs/final.md

 Surprisingly, the agent also taught us something.
 It's more efficient to harvest wheat by jumping on it than breaking it.
 Our agent, in its last lesson, learned that breaking wheat, then walking over to pick it up, takes too much time.
 Jumping on wheat directly below the agent allows it to take the wheat immediately, which is faster.
+Most of us would not think to do so, as it returns the farmland beneath into regular dirt, but the agent does not care as there was never a point where the agent had enough time to plant, harvest, replant, and harvest the same block, and therefore never optimized for it.
+Our agent was able to discover something most of us would not consider, as it only looks at the task in hand rather than conventional reasoning.

 ### Malmo's Limits
 Malmo was not easy to work with.
 Teaching an agent to farm took a lot of time, and